 | Route Efficiency | vs | ✅ Yes | ✅ Yes |

-The Missing Top Funnel: DispatchNode covers the full pipeline because the fundamental dispatch problem does not start at "assign a technician."
+The Missing Top Funnel: DispatchNode covers the full pipeline because the fundamental dispatch problem does not start at "assign a tech."
 It starts at "the phone rings."
-If stage one of your pipeline is not automated, optimizing stage four produces aggressively diminishing returns.
+If stage one of your pipeline is not automated, optimizing stage four produces sharply diminishing returns.

 Combined Solutions vs End-to-End Platforms

-Some enterprise operators attempt to pair Zuper (for routing) with a third-party AI answering service (for call handling).
-This creates a fragile two-vendor solution with a massive integration gap in the middle.
+Some business owners attempt to pair Zuper (for routing) with a third-party AI answering service (for call handling).
+This creates a fragile two-vendor solution with a significant integration gap in the middle.

 The AI service captures the booking details, but then someone must still manually review and push those details into Zuper for routing.
 DispatchNode eliminates this fragile gap by handling the entire workflow natively.